Here's How To Protect Your Ideas On The Internet

 Advertisement

-For our first instalment of About My Business, I decided to hit up my girl DonYé Taylor to delve deeper into how creators can protect themselves.
+For our first installment of About My Business, I decided to hit up my girl DonYé Taylor to delve deeper into how creators can protect themselves.
 If you don’t know DonYé, she’s a marketing genius and in college, she founded a Black millennial agency called the Digital Footprint.
+She’s a DMV shawty like me (I’m from Baltimore and Harford County and she’s from the Prince George/DC area).
 I’m always on her page trying to stay up to date with the latest digital trends.

 “I have had so many people steal my work and my ideas, it's actually insane,” DonYé told me.
 “I always thought that it was something that was inevitable because of the internet, until I started doing research.
 I didn't know that you could protect something that didn't exist.
 Once I found out what IP was, I started Googling ways to protect it.
 A lot of it is just moving smart and having discretion.”